agama-project/agama/autoinstallation/README.md

 #### After Reboot

-Users usually do a lot of things with post install scripts in autoyast e.g. calling zypper to install additional software, modify configuration files or manipulate with systemd services.
+Users usually do a lot of things with post installation scripts in AutoYaST e.g. calling zypper to install additional software, modify configuration files or manipulate with systemd services.
 This is done after the first reboot.
 If this is the case, Agama will simply delegate it to any other tool the user prefers for initial configuration, such as ignition/combustion.

 ## Starting the auto-installation